Scripture Reference: Ezra 1-10

 Suggested Emphasis: The Lord keeps His promises to us.

 The Lord had promised that the people would someday return to their land.
-After 70 years in captivity the Jews finally returned.
+After 70 years in exile, many of the Jewish people finally returned.
 Zerubbabel led one group back to Jerusalem to rebuild the temple.
-Ezra and led another group back to teach the people and restore God’s Law.
+Ezra led another group back to teach the people and restore God’s Law.

 PART ONE: Cyrus (1:1) was the founder of the Persian Empire.
 After conquering Babylon, he freed the Jews to return to their land.
-Some returned immediately (Zerubbabel’s group) while others returned later.
-Still others, like Daniel, remained in Babylon the rest of their lives.
+Some returned immediately (Zerubbabel’s group in about 538 BC) while others returned later.
+Still others, like Daniel, remained in Babylon for the rest of their lives.
 Seventy years passed between the time the temple was destroyed and Zerubbabel’s return.
 This was just as Jeremiah had prophesied (Jeremiah 25:8-11).